s603122001/Simple-Sound-Textures-Synthesize/README.md

 # Simple Sound Textures Synthesize

-Using statistic methods to synthesize sound of textures in python.
+Using statistic methods to synthesize sound of textures from white noise.

 This is a simple implementation for the algorithm described in